 Metabolic syndrome is a cluster of conditions that occur together, increasing risk of heart disease, stroke and type 2 - diabetes.
 These conditions include elevated blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol or triglyceride levels.
 The risk of heart disease in people with metabolic syndrome is almost as high as those with diabetes.
 CVD is the primary clinical outcome of metabolic syndrome.
 In the absence of diabetes, the metabolic syndrome generally did not raise 10 - year risk for CHD to >20%.
 Insulin resistance may also increase the risk for metabolic syndrome.
 It is a condition in which the body can't use its insulin properly.
-A fatty liver, polycystic ovary syndrome, gallstones and breathing problems during sleep are some of the conditions that increase the risk of metabolic syndrome.
-Metabolic syndrome is diagnosed when someone has three or more of these risk factors: high blood glucose (sugar), low levels of HDL ("good") cholesterol in the blood, high levels of triglycerides in the blood, large waist circumference or "apple-shaped" body, and high blood pressure [16].
+A fatty liver, polycystic ovary syndrome, gall-stones and breathing problems during sleep are some of the conditions that increase the risk factors: high blood glucose (sugar), low levels of HDL ("good") cholesterol in the blood, high levels of triglycerides in the blood, large waist circumference or "apple-shaped" body, and high blood pressure [16].